schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter003/index.md

 ## The `media` element

-In the past this attribute was primarily used to link separate stylesheets for defining the style rules for rendering the document on a screen or when printing.
+One of the common use cases for the `media` attribute is to separate and conditionally load different stylesheets for screen and print media output modes.
 For example:

 ```html
 <link rel="stylesheet" href="screen.css" media="screen" />